pkpare/Parekh_lab_website/News/index.md

 {% capture text %}
-April 2025 - Dr. Parekh wins Travel Award Fellowship to attend and present at the Society of Biological Psychiatry (SOBP) annual meeting in Toronto, Canada<br>
+April 2025 - Dr. Parekh wins a Travel Fellowship Award to attend and present at the Society of Biological Psychiatry (SOBP) annual meeting in Toronto, Canada<br>